swoyamsahu/aura-video-ascii/README.md

 ## Demo

-Watch your aura farming videos transform into ASCII art!
+Watch your meme farming videos transform into ASCII art!
 The player creates a mesmerizing retro-style animation that works on any terminal.

 ## Contributing